Texas Tech University

 What is the Media Lab?

-In 2024, almost every kind of creative work done by students and faculty in English Departments is born digital.
-Writing, editing, design, multimodal and interactive content, podcasts, video for teaching, collaboration, or presentation of research — all of these require digital tools which are consistently evolving.
+In 2025, almost every kind of creative work done by students and faculty in English Departments is born digital.
+Writing, editing, design, multimodal and interactive content, podcasts, as well as video for teaching, collaboration, or presentation of research — all of these require digital tools, which are consistently evolving.

 But ask yourself — when did you last actually learn a new digital tool, thoroughly?
 One you'd never used before?
-We often figure out how to ‘muddle through' a new site, app, or application, but most of us don't ever spend focused time learning to understand new tools.
-As a result, many people in English aren't expert with software or hardware.
+We often figure out how to ‘muddle through’ a new site, app, or application.
+Usability scholars call this ‘satisficing’ (learning just enough for what we minially need).
+But most of us don't ever spend focused time learning to understand new tools, or learning to create new works that take advantage of all of the capabilities now available to us.
+As a result, many people in English aren't really expert with software or hardware.

 Which can be an issue, when every kind of creative work is born digital.

-The Media Lab is a space for students and scholars to learn to use to create/edit digital, collaborative, or media-enhanced projects.
-The English Media Lab aims to foster pedagogy and cultivate research infused with creative media technology, and to support the development of digital and new media literacies.
+The Media Lab is a space for students and scholars to learn to use to create/edit digital, collaborative, or media-enhanced projects better.
+The Lab aims to foster pedagogy and cultivate research infused with creative media technology, and to support the development of digital and new media literacies.

 Geoff Sauer, in the Media Lab